Donation Guidelines: What You Can and Cannot Donate to GIMV

-Donors are encouraged to review the Consumer Product Safety Commission (CPSC) recalls and announcements before donating.
+Below you’ll find our guidelines for donations we can and cannot accept.
+In advance, please check the Consumer Product Safety Commission (CPSC) website for product recalls.
 Items that have been recalled cannot be donated to or sold by Goodwill.

 - Small furniture

-- Broken, torn, stained, odorous furniture – Goodwill does not repair or clean items and can only offer clean, useable items for sale in the stores.
+- Broken, torn, stained, or odorous furniture — GIMV cannot not repair or clean items and can only offer clean, useable items for sale in stores or online.

 - Hazardous materials — Kerosene, gas, paint or any chemicals.